At some point in your life, I am sure someone has suggested journaling.

 Reason #4: Journaling Organizes Your Thoughts and Ideas

-When you are able to communicate more clearly to someone, it can often eliminate any misunderstandings or further conflict that you might have.
-For example, how many times have you tried to have a hard but important conversation with your spouse, child, co-worker, or close friend and the words didn’t quite come out as you had hoped?
+For example, how often have you tried to have a hard but important conversation with your spouse, child, co-worker, or close friend, and the words didn’t quite come out as you had hoped?

 Reason #5: Journaling Helps Provide Perspective

 Many people understand the value of gratitude and positive thinking, but sometimes it can be easily overlooked as well.

 I know that when I can remind myself of those things that are going right, my attitude shifts a bit.

 We know this shift in mindset as a fresh perspective.